-It’s so easy at work to get bogged down in the detail or side tracked on a ‘nice to do’ project, and it’s easy to get too focused on the URGENT (which doesn’t drive you forward and creates stress) rather than the IMPORTANT (which does drive you forward).
-(Read my blog on this subject here).
-I have been having this conversation a lot recently in my 1-2-1 coaching sessions so thought it worth writing about.
+It’s so easy at work to get bogged down in the detail or sidetracked on a ‘nice to do’ project, and it’s easy to get too focused on the URGENT (which doesn’t drive you forward and creates stress) rather than the IMPORTANT (which does drive you forward).
+I have been having this conversation a lot recently in my 1-2-1 coaching sessions so thought it was worth writing about.

 This is a CONTEXT (the why) / CONTENT (the what) question.
 Get clear on the context and the content becomes clear or in other words, get clear on your strategy and the tasks you need to focus on to deliver the strategy become very clear, other tasks need to be ditched, delegated or deferred because they are a distraction.